 - 2. Once a digit cube touches the Goal section of the mat, it must be used in the Goal. - a.
 The Goal-setter indicates the Goal has been set by saying "Goal." - b.
-The Goal-setter may rearrange or regroup the cubes in the Goal section until she says "Goal." - c.
+The Goal-setter may rearrange or regroup the cubes in the Goal section until they say "Goal." - c.
 The Goal may not be changed once it has been set. - C. Before moving the first digit cube to the Goal section of the mat, the Goal-setter may make a bonus move. - 1.
 To make a bonus move, the Goal-setter must say "Bonus," then move one nondigit cube (but not = or C) from Resources to Forbidden. - 2.
 A Goal-setter who is leading in the match may not make a bonus move.
 If the Goal-setter makes a bonus move while leading in the match and an opponent points out the error before the next player moves or someone legally challenges, the cube in Forbidden is returned to Resources.
-The Goal-setter is also penalized one point.

-- D. If the Goal-setter believes no Goal can be set which has at least one correct Solution (see section VII), he may declare "no Goal."
+The Goal-setter is also penalized one point. - D. If the Goal-setter believes no Goal can be set which has at least one correct Solution (see section VII-B), they may declare "no Goal."
 Opponents have one minute to agree or disagree with this declaration. - 1.
 If all players agree, that shake is void, and the same player repeats as Goal-setter for a new shake.

 - (a) The Goal-setter would declare "no Goal" only in those rare instances when an unusual set of Resources was rolled.
 For example, there are three 1's, the operations are all U signs, and each color appears on at least four cards.
-(Even in this case, the Goal-setter might be able to pick a variation like wild cube that would allow a Goal to be set.) - (b) Players receive no points for the void shake. - (c) If the Goal-setter makes a Bonus move, he is committed to setting a Goal and may not declare "no Goal." - 2.
-An opponent who does not agree with the "No Goal" declaration indicates disagreement by picking up the challenge block and challenging the "No Goal" declaration.
-She then has two minutes to write a correct Solution (three minutes with Two Solutions in Senior Division).
-If there is a third player, he may also write a Solution.
+(Even in this case, the Goal-setter might be able to pick a variation like Wild Cube that would allow a Goal to be set.) - (b) Players receive no points for the void shake. - (c) If the Goal-setter makes a Bonus move, they are committed to setting a Goal and may not declare "no Goal." - 2.
+An opponent who does not agree with the "no Goal" declaration indicates disagreement by picking up the challenge block and challenging the "no Goal" declaration.
+They then have two minutes to write a correct Solution (three minutes with Two Solutions in Senior Division).
+If there is a third player, they may also write a Solution.
 The Challenger and Third Party may use as many cubes from Resources as needed for the Solution.
-In this instance, the Challenger and Third Party must write the configuration of the digits for the Goal; for example, 32 or an L-shape or upside-down T. Scoring for this Challenge is as follows: - If the Challenger presents a correct Solution, he scores 6.
-If the Challenger's Equation is incorrect, he scores 2. - If the Third Party presents an incorrect Solution, she scores 2.
-If the Third Party presents a correct Solution, she scores 4 if the Challenger's Solution is also correct or 6 if the Challenger's Solution is incorrect.
-If the Third Party does not present a Solution, she scores 6 if the Challenger's Solution is incorrect or 2 if the Challenger's Solution is correct. - If either the Challenger or the Third Party presents a correct Solution, the original Goal-setter scores 2.
+In this instance, the Challenger and Third Party must write the configuration of the digits for the Goal; for example, 3Z or an L-shape or upside-down T.

+Scoring for this Challenge is as follows:

+- If the Challenger presents a correct Solution, they score 6.
+If the Challenger's Solution is incorrect, they score 2. - If the Third Party presents an incorrect Solution, they score 2.
+If the Third Party presents a correct Solution, they score 4 if the Challenger's Solution is also correct or 6 if the Challenger's Solution is incorrect.
+If the Third Party does not present a Solution, they score 6 if the Challenger's Solution is incorrect or 2 if the Challenger's Solution is correct. - If either the Challenger or the Third Party presents a correct Solution, the original Goal-setter scores 2.
 If neither the Challenger nor the Third Party presents a correct Solution, the original Goal-setter scores 6.